 Champion Double Dry Women’s Compression Shorts

 These shorts have a 7” inseam, providing an ideal length for many activities such as running, soccer, and cycling.
 They are constructed of 89% nylon/11% spandex, providing a sleek design which wicks moisture away from the body.
 The two-needle elastic waistband is smooth and non-binding.
 The shorts feature double stitching to ensure continued quality even after multiple uses and washings.
+Champion makes good workout gear — perhaps not super high-end, but all good quality.
 Champion’s shorts are available in the following seven colors: navy, royal, scarlet, black, dark green, white, and maroon.
 The average price for these shorts is $24.

-We reviewed the 7″ Heatgear shorts up above, but we are also impressed by UAs newest short for women.
-This “shortie” is only 3″ long so perhaps not ideal for some activities, but perfect as a baselayer.
+We reviewed the 7″ Heatgear shorts up above, but we are also impressed by UAs other popular shorts for women.
+The 4″ authentic shorts are advertised as being a volleyball-specific short, but we find them to be much more versatile than just one activity.
+From running to general use under another bottom layer, these shorts tend to perform well across the board.
 The waist cut is non-binding and the shorts provided a high degree of comfort.
 Our reviewers appreciated the softness of the short even after a few washes.
 These shorts are made of 85% nylon/15% elastane, which Under Armor calls their Heatgear fabric.
 This fabric not only aids in keeping you cool and dry, it is also made with UPF 30+ technology offering protection from the sun as well.
 The shorts feature flatlock seams, ensuring comfort and ease of movement.
 Along with comfort, Under Armor’s shorts provide muscle support and increased circulation for optimum performance.
 They are available in black or navy.
 The average price for these shorts is $26 and we think they are worth it.

 Women’s Road Runner Sports High-Speed Compression Shorts